ajschumacher/gadsdc/06-naive_bayes/README.md

 Go through the simple example from [Bayes' Rule for Ducks](http://planspace.org/2014/02/23/bayes-rule-for-ducks/).

+Note the usefulness of logarithms for changing the multiplication of a bunch of small numbers into the addition of reasonable numbers.
+Logarithms are useful all over the place.

 With Bayes, we're principally concerned with learning the likelihood.
 There are many ways of doing so.

 Working with code from the [Machine Learning for Hackers](http://shop.oreilly.com/product/0636920018483.do) book [[github]](https://github.com/johnmyleswhite/ML_for_Hackers).
 First, set up the environment: